att/MkTechDocs/docsbuild/addendum.md

 	1. Create a jinja2 template for the main page and render using `page.renderer` in order to include header, footer, and landing content.
 1. Copy all output files and CSS (if any) to the output directory.

+## Contact

+MkTechDocs was built and is maintained by [Spencer Seidel](http://www.spencerseidel.com).